 We follow Sherpa/Romeo's green archiving policy.
 Both pre-print and post-print or publisher's version/PDF can be archived, without restrictions.

-We charge authors a publication fee for each article they publish.
+We charge authors a fee for each article they publish.
 The charges vary from journal to journal; please find the exact amount required on the journal's webpage.
 This fee helps the open-access journals to cover their operational expenses.
-To avoid confusion and ensure fairness among customers, we do not waive or reduce publication fees to anyone, including the editorial board member and the author of the special issue.
+To avoid confusion and ensure fairness among customers, we do not waive or reduce fees/charges to anyone, including the editorial board member and the author of the special issue.

 We implement a reasonable refund policy based on the publishing status.